Recommended portfolio from DNB Carnegie

 LAST WEEK'S REPORT:

-Recommended portfolio report week 12 (PDF)Open the file in a new tab
+Recommended portfolio report week 16 (PDF)Open the file in a new tab.

 Harper's comment

-So far in 2026, the portfolio is up 3.5 per cent, whilst OSEBX is up 15.9 per cent.
-Last week we made adjustments to the portfolio to take advantage of increased investment appetite amongst oil companies, which has paid off.
+So far in 2026 the portfolio is up 5.7 per cent, whilst OSEBX is up 21.3 per cent.
+This week we are making some changes.

 The week ahead